Internships and Professional Development

 Diplomacy graduate student Karen Garrett landed her dream internship at the UN Development Programme.
+Watch the video »

-By graduation, all of the School of Diplomacy's undergraduate and graduate students experience at least one professional internship in diplomacy or international relations.
+By graduation, all of the School of Diplomacy's undergraduate and graduate students complete at least one professional internship in diplomacy or international relations.
 Our proximity to New York and our relationships with the United Nations and the UN community, businesses, and NGO's offer unparalleled opportunities for professional development.

-“The impact of increasing global insecurity due to factors such as climate change, poor access to food and shelter in the developing world, and political unrest --just to name a few areas --requires a broad set of skills that I honed as a student,” observes Anca DiGiacomo (MA'10).
+“The impact of increasing global insecurity due to factors such as climate change, poor access to food and shelter in the developing world, and political unrest --just to name a few areas --requires a broad set of skills that I honed as a student,” observes graduate alumna Anca DiGiacomo.
 “My internship at the UN Office for the Coordination of Humanitarian Affairs allowed me to use my knowledge about these issues, as well as to expand my comprehension of international relations, as it relates to real situations in real time.”

 The Office of Internships and Career Development at the School of Diplomacy works with students to tailor the internship experience to address individual interests and career development goals.
-Among the varied international businesses, government agencies, and organizations that have recently employed our graduate and undergraduate interns are:
+Among the varied international businesses, government agencies, and organizations that have recently hosted our graduate and undergraduate interns are: